seeminglee/PreviousVisits/README.md

 ## How it works

-Here's a screenshot of it in action:
+Here's a screenshot of it in action - and please pardon the the insane amount of extension icons next to it...

 ![Screenshot of PreviousVisits Chrome extention](http://f.cl.ly/items/1m2Q110w1e2R3U3y2U2Q/Screen%20Shot%202011-11-17%20at%209.01.29%20PM.png "Screenshot")